← thelaunch.space

 Hidden Costs Vendors Don't Mention

-• Data migration: $5K-$20K depending on complexity and data quality
+• Data migration: $5K-$20K depending on complexity and data quality.
+Industry research shows 38% of ERP failures stem from poor data migration alone.

-• Training and change management: 2-4 weeks of team time
+• Training and change management: 2-4 weeks of team time.
+29% of implementation failures are attributed to insufficient training.

 • Parallel system running: 1-2 months operating both old and new